 Upper extremity hand strength isn’t just about strong hands!
 Kids need upper extremity strength for tasks such as handwriting, coloring, managing clothing fasteners, and more!
 The thing is, upper extremity strengthening begins at a very young age.
 In fact, activities for toddlers can be loaded with the strengthening and dexterity activities that strengthen the upper extremities for improved endurance and coordination down the road.
 All of these components work together fluidly for strong upper extremities.
 Check out the upper extremity activities for toddlers to find out how and where to begin with upper extremity strength!
-This article was written by The OT Toolbox contributor author, Christina Komaniecki, OTR.

 Upper extremity activities for toddlers